 Seville’s Top Attraction: The Real Alcazar

 The Real Alcazar is one of the Top 3 Moorish sites in Spain (the other 2 are the Mezquita in Cordoba and the Alhambra in Granada).
-It is a UNESCO World Heritage site, a residence of the Spanish Royal family (the Real Alcazar is the oldest royal palace in Europe still in use) and, on top of it all, a filming location for the Game of Thrones.
+It is a UNESCO World Heritage site as well as the residence of the Spanish Royal family (the Real Alcazar is the oldest royal palace in Europe still in use).

 With incredible Islamic architecture, exquisite tilework, and lavish and extensive gardens, it is one of Spain’s “must-see” sights.

-All about the Real Alcazar in this post.
+All about the Real Alcazar in this post, including on how to see it for FREE.

 The History of the Real Alcazar

 The Alcazar (the word meaning “fortress palace”) was originally built as a Moorish fort in the year 712 by the first caliph (Muslim ruler) of Andalusia.
-The fort was demolished and turned into an extensive series of palaces in the 11th century when Seville became the capital of Andalusia.
-There were a total of twelve palaces which would be the main residences of the caliphs until the recapture of Seville by Christian forces in 1248.
+The fort was demolished and turned into an extensive series of palaces in the 11th and 12th century when Seville became the capital of Andalusia.
+There were a total of twelve palaces which would be the main residences of the caliphs.
+That was the case until the capture of Seville by Christian forces in 1248.

 Visiting the Real Alcazar…getting your ticket

-The entrance to the Alcazar is at the Lion’s Gate (Puerta del Leon) which is a short walk from the Cathedral.
+The entrance to the Alcazar is at the Lion’s Gate (Puerta del Leon) which is right across from the Cathedral.

 Highlights of the Real Alcazar